 The upper chart (X-Chart) displays the data-points over time (Observation) together with a calculated average (Average).
-The calculated average is then used to calculate the Upper and Lower Control Limits.
-The lower chart displays the Moving Range (mR-Chart) with its Average and Upper Control Limit.
-There is no lower control limit as the value of the difference between consecutive observations is recorded as an Absolute Value (positive number).
+The lower chart displays the Moving Range (mR-Chart) with its

+Average and Upper Control Limit.
+The moving range average in the mR portion of the chart is used to calculate the Upper and Lower Control Limits of the x-chart portion.

+There is no Lower Control Limit in the mR chart as the value of the difference between consecutive observations is recorded as an Absolute Value (positive number).
 Take a look at 'Wikipedia Control Charts' for a quick overview of how the calculated values are calculated.
 Douglas Montgomery's book, Introduction to Statistical Control, provides much more detail if you are interested.